scottvieira/Documentation/source/organizations.md

 ![Screenshot of Add New Organizations window](img/organizations/organizationsAddNewOrganization.png)

-Select New Organization from the main navigation to begin adding new organization records.
+Select *New Organization* from the main navigation to begin adding new organization records.

 * **Name**:  Name of the organization (i.e. MetaPress, Sage Publications, etc).
 This is the only required field.

 * **Parent:** Name of the parent organization (i.e. Proquest as parent of Chadwyck-Healey).
-The purpose of the ‘Parent’ field is to relate multiple organizations together and to create an organization hierarchy.
+The purpose of the *Parent* field is to relate multiple organizations together and to create an organization hierarchy.
 The field includes an auto-fill populated by existing organization records.
 The parent organization must already have an existing organization record in order for it to be assigned.
 Each organization may have only one parent assigned but multiple organizations may have the same parent thereby creating a useful parent-child hierarchy.

 * **Company URL:**  The URL of the organization’s homepage.